abernicchia-heroku/heroku-github-actions-runner/README.md

 - evaluating potential impact of a compromised runner (e.g. accessing secrets, exfiltrating data from a runner, stealing the job's GITHUB_TOKEN, modifying the contents of a repository, ...)
 - considering [cross-repository access](https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions#considering-cross-repository-access)
 - auditing GitHub Actions events
-- using the runner HIDDEN_ENV_VARS to avoid logging sensible application env vars to the GitHub logs
+- using the runner HIDDEN_ENV_VARS to avoid logging sensible runner environment variables to GitHub logs
+- conducting regular security audits of GitHub Actions workflows and Heroku configurations
+- implementing mandatory code reviews for all workflow changes
+- implementing branch protection rules to limit PRs to trusted contributors or specific branches
+- using Heroku's Review Apps feature to isolate test environments from production
+- using Heroku's Config Vars feature with the least privilege principle, only granting access to variables to allowed users

 ## Limits and Considerations
 - the runner image is not based on the [standard GitHub dockerfile](https://github.com/actions/runner/blob/main/images/Dockerfile) then some Actions might not work as expected